xb-bx/editable-term.nvim/README.md

             keybinds = {
                 clear_current_line = 'keys to clear the line',
                 goto_line_start = 'keys to goto line start',
-                clear_current_line = 'keys to move forward one character',
+                forward_char = 'keys to move forward one character',
             }
         },
     },